Control results for a model of resonant interaction between short and long capillary-gravity waves: Existence of solutions for the NLS--KdV system

 where $a(x)$ satisfies \eqref{Def-a} and $Gv$ is defined in \eqref{Def-G}, is well-posed in $H^{s}$, for $s\geq0$.
 Precisely, we prove the result for $\widetilde{X}^{s}_T$ and $\widetilde{Y}^{s}_T$, defined by \eqref{X_k}.
 So, the result of well-posedness can be read as follows. \begin{theorem} Let $T > 0$, $s \in \mathbb{R}_{+}$, $\beta, \mu \in \mathbb{R}$, $a \in C^{\infty}(\mathbb{T})$ and $\varphi\in C^{\infty}_{0}(\mathbb{R})$ taking real values.
 For a given $(u_{0}, v_{0}) \in H^{s}(\mathbb{T}) \times H^{s}_{0}(\mathbb{T})$ there exists a unique solution $(u,v) \in \widetilde{X}^{s}_{T}\times \left(\widetilde{Y}^{s}_{T} \cap L^{2}(0, T; L^{2}_{0}(\mathbb{T})) \right)$ of \eqref{NLS-KDV-Ex} and the same result is valid for $s = 0$ if $a \in L^{\infty}(\mathbb{T})$.
 Additionally, the flow map

-is Lipschitz on every bounded set. \end{theorem} \begin{proof} We split the proof in three parts.
-Precisely, first we prove the existence and uniqueness of a local solution.
+is Lipschitz on every bounded set. \end{theorem} \begin{proof} We split the proof into three parts.
+Precisely, first, we prove the existence and uniqueness of a local solution.
 After that, we prove that the solution of \eqref{NLS-KDV-Ex} is globally defined.
-Finally, we are able to derive that the flow map \eqref{flow} is Lipschitz.
-The idea of the proof is to follow the approach of \cite{Laurent-esaim,Laurent} which were inspired by Bourgain \cite{Bourgain,Bourgain1}.
+Finally, we can derive that the flow map \eqref{flow} is Lipschitz.
+The idea of the proof is to follow the approach of \cite{Laurent-esaim,Laurent} which was inspired by Bourgain \cite{Bourgain,Bourgain1}.
 A main difference here is the necessity of Proposition \ref{Prop_Bou} which is essential for the proof of the fixed point theorem.
 For the sake of completeness let us present the details of the proof.

 \begin{itemize} \item[(a)]\textbf{Existence and uniqueness of local solution.} \end{itemize}

 Let $T > 0$ to be determined later and $t \in [0, T]$, system \eqref{NLS-KDV-Ex} is equivalent to the following Duhamel integral equations